duckhai1/LTC-For-Handwashing-classify/README.md

 - You can specify to enable train/test mode by --train / --test flag.
 Default both of them is true

+- You can also specify the custom path containing collection of train dataset or test dataset only through --trainData / --testData input

 - The property list is in **/src/property.py**.

 ### Evaluate whole project with single data